danielenapo/AI_unibo/Obsidian Uni/ML4CV/Segmentation/Segment Anything.md

 	$$DiceLoss(𝑦,𝑝̅ )=1−\frac{2𝑦𝑝̅ +1}{𝑦+𝑝̅+1}$$
 	Which is actually the inverse of the Dice Similarity Coefficient
 ![[Pasted image 20240311115756.png]]
+%%TODO: understand why focal loss is used for the mask head%%
+%%is loss computed pixel-wise??%%
 # SA-1B
 They built the biggest segmentation dataset, by keeping the [[#SAM]] model itself in the loop.
 ![[Pasted image 20240311120301.png | 400]]